Dryer type comparison

 This page is designed for UK buyers who are still deciding between the two main dryer types and want a cleaner decision before comparing individual models.

-• Shoppers comparing lower running costs vs lower purchase price
+• Shoppers comparing lower running costs versus lower purchase price

 • Homes deciding whether a heat pump upgrade makes sense